atcollab/at/docsrc/index.rst

 Lattice manipulation and computation of accelerator physics parameters are provided by two interfaces:

-- a :doc:`Matlab interface <mlink>`, available as a Matlab toolbox,
+- a :doc:`Matlab interface <m/index>`, available as a Matlab toolbox,
 - a :doc:`python interface <p/index>`, available as a python package.